 And in that moment he did.
 He betrayed his dominion, turned against the One and felt a new power within him.
 A great desire that could never be filled.
 Blind to the future he became ruled by the need to control and possess.
 And he fled from the One.

 Aeron, Mulcarn, Esus, Ceridwen and Camulos fled as well.
 But destruction did not follow them.
 The One remained briefly in creation, meeting with the gods that remained loyal to him.
-Then he returned to the true heaven and sundered that path between heaven and creation.
+Then he returned to the true heaven and sundered the path between heaven and creation.